Introduction: FATF Grey List and Black List Update

 Related: FATF Grey List Explained

-On 13 June 2025, the FATF confirmed that Bolivia and the British Virgin Islands (BVI) have been added to the grey list following evaluations of their AML/CFT regimes.
-The recent evaluation of the country's AML frameworks revealed compliance gaps requiring further reform.
-However, Croatia, Mali, and Tanzania were removed from the grey list after demonstrating adequate progress in strengthening their AML regulatory frameworks, completing mutual evaluation action plans, and passing on-site assessments.
+On 13 February 2026, the FATF confirmed that Kuwait and Papua New Guinea have been added to the grey list following evaluations of their AML/CFT regimes.
+Their recent evaluations revealed compliance gaps requiring further reform.

 The FATF's black list remains unchanged, with Iran, North Korea, and Myanmar still flagged as high-risk jurisdictions requiring countermeasures.